Zimtronic/easyprint/README.md

 # POSJS Printer Template

-POSJS Printer Template is a template language whose goal is to reduce the work to use the Ticket Printer in [posjs](https://github.com/Zimtronic/posjs) and [posjs2](https://github.com/Zimtronic/posjs2) projects.
+easyprint is a template engine whose goal is to reduce the work to use the Ticket Printer in [posjs](https://github.com/Zimtronic/posjs) and [posjs2](https://github.com/Zimtronic/posjs2) projects.